Early Winter 2006 North American storm complex: Mid-Atlantic

 South of the ice, severe thunderstorms took place across the Mid-Atlantic States on December 1 as the snow and ice took place farther north, where warm Gulf moisture created a situation ripe for heavy rain and severe thunderstorms.

 On the morning of December 1, while heavy snow was battering the Midwest, large sections of the Northeastern United States saw temperatures in the 60–75 F range.
 Including a record high for December 1 of 70 °F in Pittsburgh.
-Severe thunderstorms were forecast for Ohio, Pennsylvania, and parts of the Northeast Megalopolis.
+Severe thunderstorms were forecast for Ohio, Pennsylvania, and parts of the Northeast megalopolis.
 Sure enough, heavy rain, strong winds, hail, and vivid lightning pelted the area, in addition to several tornadoes.
 One of the strongest tornadoes, an F2, struck Luzerne County, Pennsylvania, southwest of Scranton.
-An F1 tornado struck Greensburg, Pennsylvania at 11:40 am, east of Pittsburgh, Pennsylvania.
+An F1 tornado struck Greensburg, Pennsylvania at 11:40 am, east of Pittsburgh.

-Across Upstate New York, Damaging Thunderstorms resulted from an unprecedented temperature gradient and unusually strong Jet Stream winds over the area.
+Across Upstate New York, damaging thunderstorms resulted from an unprecedented temperature gradient and unusually strong jet stream winds over the area.
 Jet stream winds of 160 mph, and winds at the 1,000-foot level of as high as 70 mph crossed the area during the evening as an area of low pressure developed over the region and dragged a warm front northward.
-The Storm Prediction Center placed New York and Pennsylvania under a Moderate Risk for Severe Thunderstorms.
+The Storm Prediction Center placed New York and Pennsylvania under a moderate risk for severe thunderstorms.
 Temperature contrasts were extreme along the warm front, with one area of Columbia County experiencing temperatures in the upper 30s.
 Two miles away, temperatures were in the upper 60s.

-Severe Thunderstorms developed across the cold front in Central New York and moved east.
-The 5 pm observation at Albany ahead of these storms was a Temperature of 42 degrees and a Dewpoint of 40.
+Severe thunderstorms developed across the cold front in Central New York and moved east.
+The 5 pm observation at Albany ahead of these storms was a temperature of 42 degrees and a dewpoint of 40.
 Immediately ahead of these storms, temperatures skyrocketed into the 60s.
 There were multiple reports of windows of homes and cars fogging up from the rapid rise in temperature.

-Frequent Lightning and Damaging Winds accompanied these storms which is unusual for the cold season in the Northeast.
-Large Hail, which is unheard of in the Cold Season was reported from these storms in Delaware and Columbia Counties.
-Trees and Wires were reported downed in many areas, and in some cases Structural damage was reported.
+Frequent lightning and damaging winds accompanied these storms which is unusual for the cold season in the Northeast.
+Large Hail, which is unheard of in the cold season was reported from these storms in Delaware and Columbia Counties.
+Trees and wires were reported downed in many areas, and in some cases Structural damage was reported.
 In Western Massachusetts, Tanglewood was especially hard hit.
 A microburst as high as 85 mph downed as many as 300 trees and caused $250,000 worth of damage.
 Severe damage was also reported in the vicinity.